spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 # Configure a Custom Pack Registry on the Palette Console

-Once the deployment of the pack registry server is complete, configure it with the console as follows:
+Once you deploy the pack registry server, use the following steps to configure the custom pack registry in Palette.

 1. As a Tenant Administrator, navigate to **Admin Settings** > **Registries** > **Pack Registries**.